apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 3 - Adding Resources and Policies/README.md

 - From the `New Policy` drop-down, select the `Assign Message` policy
 ![3_add_policy](./images/3_add_policy.png)
-- In the ‘New Policy - Assign Message’ dialog box provide the following information:
+- In the `New Policy - Assign Message` dialog box provide the following information:
 ```
  Policy Display Name: Create Geo Coding Request
  Policy Name: Create-Geo-Coding-Request